Indonesia issues emergency regulation to replace jobs law | Politics

 - Country:

-The Constitutional Court last year ruled that the passage of the president's vaunted Jobs Creation Law was flawed due to inadequate public consultation and ordered lawmakers to restart the process within two years.
-The law would otherwise be deemed unconstitutional.
+The Constitutional Court last year ruled the passage of the president's vaunted Jobs Creation Law was flawed due to inadequate public consultation and ordered lawmakers to restart the process within two years, or it would be deemed unconstitutional.
 "We know it looks like we're normal now, but global uncertainty, risk is haunting us ...
-Actually the world is not doing fine," the president, better known by his popular name Jokowi, told a news conference.
+Actually the world is not doing fine," the president, widely known as Jokowi, told a news conference.

 But it also sparked nationwide protests from workers, students and green groups, who said it eroded labour and environmental protections.
-Jokowi's chief economic minister Airlangga Hartarto said the main considerations to issue the emergency rules were a global recession risk in 2023, the conflict in Ukraine, the potential for global food, energy and monetary crises, as well as climate change.
+Jokowi's chief economic minister Airlangga Hartarto said the main considerations in issuing the emergency rules were a global recession risk in 2023, the conflict in Ukraine, the potential for global food, energy and monetary crises, as well as climate change.

-Chief security minister Mahfud MD said an "strategic measures" were needed in this case as the regular process to comply with the ruling would take too long.
-Lawmakers told Reuters earlier this year they had planned to redo the deliberation of the legislation to comply.
+Chief security minister Mahfud MD said "strategic measures" were needed in this case as the regular process to comply with the ruling would take too long.
+Lawmakers had earlier this year told Reuters they planned to redo the deliberation of the legislation to comply.

-'FAIT ACCOMPLI' Bivitri Susanti, a constitutional law expert from the Indonesia Jentera School of Law, called the move "ridiculous" and "inappropriate" as it would reduce debate time in parliament.
+'FAIT ACCOMPLI' Bivitri Susanti, a constitutional law expert from the Indonesia Jentera School of Law, called the move "ridiculous" and "inappropriate" as it would cut debate time in parliament.

 "Everyone can see there is no emergency.
 It's holiday time," she said.
 "This emergency regulation is really a fait accompli from the president."